SRamen1999/NYC_Age_CrimeRate_difference_Heat_Map/README.md

 # ABSTRACT
 My focus for this project is to verify my preconceived notions about different age groups in NYC.\
-My approach to solving this problem is by using data science to sort publicly avaiable crime data set. \
+My approach to solving this problem is by using data science to sort publicly available crime data set. \
 I used the age and plot them with the same threshold_scale using folium.
 Using the given borough names in the data set.

 # OBJECTIVE